observability-lab-cse/observability-lab-workshop/01-provision-infrastructure/README.md

 When you return, your resources should be provisioned and ready to go 🚀.

-> 📝 **Note:** If you are interested in how its deployed and all the Bicep scripts.
-Don't worry, here they all are: [/infrastructure](https://github.com/observability-lab-cse/observability-lab/tree/section/01-provision-infrastructure/infrastructure)
+> 📝 **Note:** If you are interested in how its deployed and all the Bicep scripts, here they all are: [/infrastructure](https://github.com/observability-lab-cse/observability-lab/tree/section/01-provision-infrastructure/infrastructure)

 Running the script will provision the following essential resources for your application:

 - 🌐  AKS (Azure Kubernetes Service): This is where your applications will be hosted.
 - 🗄️ CosmosDB: This serves as your device registry.
 - 🔒 KeyVault: A secure place to store your application secrets.
-- 📨 EventHub: For real-time event streaming or in our case used to send and receive device temperature and health data
+- 📨 EventHub: For real-time event streaming or in our case used to send and receive device temperature and health data.
-- 💾 Storage Account: This component is essential for the secure storage of EventHub checkpoints
+- 💾 Storage Account: This component is essential for the secure storage of EventHub checkpoints.
 - 📦 ACR (Azure Container Registry): To store the application container images.

 Head to you Azure portal and make sure your resources are indeed provisioned.
 Fell free to have a small look around, before heading to the next chapter to deploy the solution on your AKS cluster.